 Denmark is considering to tax meat to help combat climate change

 Denmark currently discusses taxing meat in order to reduce consumers’ meat consumption.
 Initially, there would be a tax on beef, subsequently extended to all meats, varying according to their contribution to climate change.

-Interestingly, Danish Council of Ethic’s spokesperson Mickey Gjerris stated that as relying on consumers to change their own consumption “will not be effective”, regulation will be required.
+Interestingly, the Danish Council of Ethic’s spokesperson Mickey Gjerris stated that as relying on consumers to change their own consumption “will not be effective”, regulation will be required.

-Animal farming is responsible for 14.5 – 18 per cent of all anthropogenic greenhouse gas emissions (FAO figures) and is therefore one of the key drivers of climate change.
+Animal farming is responsible for 14.5 – 18 per cent of all anthropogenic greenhouse gas emissions (FAO figures) and is, therefore, one of the key drivers of climate change.